State Rep. John L. Bartlett

 He is a graduate of Arsenal Technical High School and Martin University.
 He also attended Ivy Tech.

 Bartlett started his political career as a precinct committeeman and then went on to serve as a member of the mayor’s Neighborhood Advisory Council.
 He then served on the Judicial Nominations Commission under Governor Frank O’Bannon and was appointed to the Public Compensation Advisory Commission by former Indiana House Speaker B. Patrick Bauer (D–South Bend).
-He has also been appointed to the governor’s Commission on Minority and Women’s Business Enterprises.
+He has also been appointed to the governor’s Commission on Supply Diversity.

 He is the parliamentarian of the Indiana Black Legislative Caucus and currently serves on the following Indiana House standing committees: Agriculture and Rural Development; Employment, Labor and Pensions; and Government and Regulatory Reform.